Fotogjengen/hilfling-gui/README.md

 Use as any other npm component library

 ## Publish NPM package

+Remember to export the module in `src/index.tsx` before publishing ;)

 1. `npm login` med fotogjengen-web bruker
 2. `npm version patch` eller `npm version <version number>`, sistnevnte for breaking changes
 3. `npm publish`